Lose You to Love Me

 "Lose You to Love Me" is a song by American singer Selena Gomez, released by Interscope Records on October 23, 2019, as the lead single from Gomez's third studio album, Rare (2020).
 The song was written by Gomez, Julia Michaels, Justin Tranter, and its producers Mattman & Robin.
+It was also co-produced by Finneas O'Connell.
 "Lose You to Love Me" is a pop ballad with empowering lyrics about discovering one's true self, backed by a choir, piano and strings.
-The song is the fourth track on the standard edition of Rare, and the second on the deluxe edition.

-"Lose You to Love Me" received acclaim from music critics, who mostly complimented its lyrical content.
+"Lose You to Love Me" received widespread acclaim from music critics, who mostly complimented its lyrical content.
 "Lose You to Love Me" topped the Billboard Hot 100, becoming Gomez's first number one song on the chart.
 Outside of the United States, "Lose You to Love Me" topped the charts in Canada and the Republic of Ireland, and peaked within the top ten of the charts in many countries, including Australia, Belgium, Germany, Malaysia, the Netherlands, New Zealand, Norway, Singapore, Sweden, Switzerland, and the United Kingdom.
 The song has attained several gold, platinum and multi-platinum certifications worldwide.

 The accompanying music video premiered on YouTube coinciding with the song's release.
 It is a simplistic black-and-white video directed by Sophie Muller and filmed entirely on an iPhone 11 Pro in Los Angeles.
 It features Gomez singing straight to the camera, in a confessional.
-Gomez made the debut performance of the song at the 2019 American Music Awards on November 24, 2019.
+Gomez made the debut performance of the song at the 2019 American Music Awards on November 24, 2019, where she opened the show.
 "Lose You to Love Me" was listed as one of the best songs of 2019 by Vulture and Billboard.

 A demo version of the song was released on October 2, 2020, to celebrate the song's first anniversary.
 The song was featured in the TV series Hacks, as well as in 2021 Amazon Prime Video movie Encounter.

 Background

 Gomez revealed in April 2019 that she was working on new music.
-After teasing her fans on Instagram with pictures of her as a child and now, she announced on October 18, that a single titled "Lose You to Love Me" would be released on October 23.
+After teasing her fans on Instagram with pictures of her as a child and as an adult, she announced on October 18, that a single titled "Lose You to Love Me" would be released on October 23.
 In an interview with Zane Lowe on his Beats1 Radio show, co-writer Julia Michaels revealed that the song was written on Valentine's Day of 2019.
 In the documentary Selena Gomez: My Mind & Me, Gomez revealed the song was written in 45 minutes making it the fastest song of hers ever to be written.